SuperCowPowers/zat/docs/contributing.md

 ### Fix Bugs

 Look through the GitHub issues for bugs.
-Anything tagged with \"bug\" is open to whoever wants to implement it.
+Anything tagged with "bug" is open to whoever wants to implement it.

 ### Implement Features

 Look through the GitHub issues for features.
-Anything tagged with
-\"feature\" is open to whoever wants to implement it.
+Anything tagged with "feature" is open to whoever wants to implement it.

 ### Write Documentation